 - Specifying duties of personnel within the judicial department when they become aware of potential issues of judicial discipline; and

 - Establishing a special cash fund and specifying sources of money for the fund and uses of the money in the fund.

 For rules, guidelines, and procedures relating to judicial discipline adopted by the supreme court, the act requires the supreme court to:

 - Provide the commission with notice and an opportunity to object and, if the commission objects, to engage with the commission in good-faith efforts to resolve differences; and

 - Post notice of each rule, guideline, or procedure and allow for public comment, including an opportunity for the public to address the supreme court.

-The bill creates the legislative interim committee on judicial discipline to study Colorado's system of judicial discipline and make recommendations for necessary changes to that system.
+The act creates the legislative interim committee on judicial discipline to study Colorado's system of judicial discipline and make recommendations for necessary changes to that system.

 - $88,713 to the department of law from reappropriated funds from the commission; and